Skip to sub navigation Skip to main content

 Financial information

 We operate 2 main accounts.
-The majority of the Council’s services are accounted for within the General Fund Account and are funded from a number of sources including Council Tax as outlined below.
+The majority of our services are accounted for within the general fund account and are funded from a number of sources including Council Tax as outlined below.

-In summary the Council's budget forecast shows that we will be spending more money per year on services than we get in tax and other income.
-This assumption is based on significant lack of clarity about the timing of implementation of Local Government Funding Reform and the level of future Government funding the Council will receive following implementation.
-This is not unique to Ashfield, all Council’s face the same issue.
+In summary our budget forecast shows that we will be spending more money per year on services than we get in tax and other income.
+This assumption is based on significant lack of clarity about the timing of implementation of Local Government Funding Reform and the level of future government funding we will receive following implementation.
+This is not unique to Ashfield; all Council’s face the same issue.

 In the absence of this funding clarity, it is our assessment that this situation may continue for some time into the future and will require us to cut costs and maximise income if we wish to remain financially viable.